tony-aw/tinycodet/README.md

 - Some additional string manipulation functions.
 - Infix logical operators for exclusive-or, not-and, not-in, number-type, and string-type.
+- All base R expressions options (Regex, perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
 - Allow multithreading of functions (when appropriate) through third-party packages to improve efficiency.
 - This R package has **zero dependencies**, thus avoiding the so-called dependency hell.
+- Although this package has zero dependencies, it can run `stringi` functions, provided the user has the `stringi` (v1.7.2+) R-package installed.

 I realize there are other R-packages that cover some of the above functionalities.
 But I often experience that these R packages (or at